flarnrules/flarnrules/README.md

 - Sentry Nodes (nft project, to be deployed on Stargaze blockchain)
 - Flarncoin (multi-chain cryptocurrency, TBD)
 - Flarnchain (blockchain built with cosmos SDK, TBD)
+- Towers (a meta collection, meta nft project, and other stuff, including Proto Towers)
+- frogs (a meta collection, meta nft project, and other stuff, including the frogs art engine)
+-

 <!---